Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 - Progress visualization shows completion across all 5 days of the framework
 - System tracks time spent in each stage for analytics purposes

-### 3.3 Pricing & Subscription Management
+### 3.3 Project Credits & Purchasing

-**Description:** Project-based tier system with free tier and paid options, enabling users to access all platform features with different project creation limits within a rolling timeframe.
+**Description:** Simple credit-based system that gives users flexibility to create projects as needed without subscription commitments.

 **User Stories:**
-- As a new user, I want to access a free tier (Explore) that allows me to create up to 2 projects in the past 365 days so that I can evaluate the platform before making a purchase decision.
+- As a new user, I want to receive 1 free project credit when I sign up so that I can experience the complete platform without an initial purchase.
-- As a free tier (Explore) user who has reached my project limit, I want to purchase the Build tier ($50 one-time payment) to receive 3 permanent project credits that never expire and don't count in my yearly look-back allocation so that I can create more projects as needed.
+- As a user who wants to create additional projects, I want to purchase a 3-pack of project credits for $50 so that I can build multiple applications at a reasonable price.
-- As a regular user, I want to subscribe to a monthly or annual Scale plan ($7/month or $70/year) to create up to 30 projects in a rolling 30 day look back period so that I can build multiple SaaS products without significant limits.
+- As a power user, I want to purchase a 10-pack of project credits for $125 so that I can get a better value while creating multiple projects.
-- As a Scale tier user who has reached my limit, I want to purchase additional Build credits ($50 for 3 credits) to create +3 more permanent projects beyond my monthly allocation without upgrading my plan.
+- As a user working on multiple concepts, I want to be able to work on several PRDs simultaneously so that I can compare different ideas before committing a credit.
-- As a subscriber, I want to manage my subscription settings so that I can update payment methods or cancel when needed.
+- As a project creator, I want to clearly understand when my credit will be consumed so that I can make informed decisions about progressing through the framework.
-- As an annual subscriber, I want a discount compared to the monthly plan so that I'm rewarded for my longer commitment.
+- As a returning user, I want to see my current credit balance prominently displayed so that I know how many projects I can complete.

 **Acceptance Criteria:**
-- New users can create up to 2 projects per 365-day rolling period in the Explore tier
+- New users automatically receive 1 free project credit upon account creation
-- Build tier ($50 one-time) provides 3 permanent project credits that never expire and don't count in the rolling period, used only after yearly allocation is exhausted
+- Project credit is consumed when user accepts their PRD and progresses to the marketing-story step
-- Scale tier offers 30 projects per 30-day rolling period for $7/month or $70/year (16% discount)
+- Users can work on multiple PRDs simultaneously without consuming credits
-- Scale users can also purchase additional Build credits at $50 for 3 permanent credits
+- Users cannot progress past the PRD stage without available credits
-- Build credits are only consumed after primary allocation (yearly or monthly) is exhausted
+- Purchase options include 3-pack ($50) and 10-pack ($125) of project credits
-- Projects created with Build credits are excluded from yearly/monthly limit calculations
+- Credit balance is prominently displayed throughout the user interface
-- Subscription management interface integrates with Stripe Customer Portal
+- Email notifications alert users when credits are consumed or purchased
-- Account status (Explore, Build, Scale) and available project allocations are clearly displayed
+- Purchase flow integrates with Stripe for secure payment processing
-- Email notifications alert users when reaching 80% of their project limits
+- Transaction history shows all credit additions and consumptions with timestamps

 ## 4. Technology & Design Strategy